 Local Integral Yoga Groups

 THERE ARE A NUMBER of Integral Yoga centers, study groups and organizations throughout the USA.
-Please contact hosts before visiting, as many are in self-quarantine because of COVID-19.
+It is recommended to contact any place before visiting.

 Centers are usually nonprofit trusts, have a central location, and offer facilities such as a library, a meditation room, or meeting rooms as well as regular programs and activities.
 Centers are sometimes very active in their community and are generally open to all spiritual aspirants.